Carla Cassidy

 Carla Cassidy, née Carla Bracale (born in Kansas, U.S.) is an American writer of over 80 romance novels since 1988.
 She initially signed her novels as Carla Bracale (her maiden name); now as Carla Cassidy (her married name).
 She also penned a fantasy novel as Carla Cook.

 Biography

-Carla Bracale grew up in a very small town in Kansas, U.S., where her father was an educator to children.
+Cassidy grew up in a very small town in Kansas, U.S., where her father was an educator to children.

-She has been a professional cheerleader, an actress, and a singer-dancer in a show band before settling into her true love of writing.
+She has been a professional cheerleader, an actress, and a singer-dancer in a show band before settling into writing.

-Carla married Frank Cassidy and they had a daughter; they live in the Midwest.
+Carla married Frank Cassidy and they had a daughter; they live in Kansas.
+She has published more that 160 books starting in 1988.